cu-mkp/edition-webpages/docs/how-to-use.md

 ### Navigation within the Dual-pane Display

-## This can also be found by clicking on the the ? help icon.
+This can also be found by clicking on the the ? help icon.

 IMAGE

-  - > Toggle Sync View
+  - Toggle Sync View

-      - > Enable/disable automatic display of the same page in both
+      - Enable/disable automatic display of the same page in both panes
-        > panes

-  - > Toggle Book Mode
+  -  Toggle Book Mode

-      - > Enable/disable use of the dual panes to show the facing pages
-        > of the manuscript, as though reading a book
+      - Enable/disable use of the dual panes to show the facing page of the manuscript, as though reading a book

-          - > NB: defaults to a view of the manuscript pages
+          - NB: defaults to a view of the manuscript pages

-          - > NB: disables ability to access thumbnail view
+          - NB: disables ability to access thumbnail view

 <!-- end list -->

-  - > Toggle XML Mode
+  - Toggle XML Mode

-      - > Enable/disable view of the xml source code for the page,
-        > showing the page’s encoding
+      - Enable/disable view of the xml source code for the page showing the page’s encoding

-      - > Encoded tags and their meanings are described in the
-        > “Principles of Encoding.”
+      - Encoded tags and their meanings are described in the  “Principles of Encoding.”

-  - > Go Forward / Back
+  - Go Forward / Back

-      - > Navigate one page forward / backward
+      - Navigate one page forward / backward

-  - > Jump to folio
+  - Jump to folio

-      - > Navigate by entering a page number from 1r to 170v (e.g., “8v”
+      - Navigate by entering a page number from 1r to 170v (e.g., “8v” or “106r”)
-        > or “106r”)

 ### Searching